gitStevenChen/blex-contract/README.md

 To deploy and test the Blex.io Perpetual Trading Platform, you can use the following script.
 In the project's root directory, run the following commands:

-    yarn install # Install all dependencies
+    yarn install  // Install all dependencies
-    yarn localnode # Run a local node yarn local # Deploy the smart contracts to the local test node yarn test # Run unit tests for the smart contracts·
+    yarn localnode  // Run a local node yarn local  //Deploy the smart contracts to the local test node yarn test  //Run unit tests for the smart contracts·

 Before deploying and testing, make sure you have Node.js and Hardhat framework installed locally.